CraigWilliams/applescript_sqlite/README.md

 # Simple AppleScript wrapper for Sqlite3 #

+### Warning

+Personally, I would not use this file unless AppleScript was absolutely the only option I had.
+That said, hope this helps anyone in that position.

 The initial folder holding the database is created here.

     ~/Library/Application Support/FOLDER_NAME

 # Properties #